risdenk/owasp-dependency-check-shaded-poc/README.md

 # OWASP Dependency Check Shaded POC

+## Fix
+This is fixed by using:

+ `./mvnw clean verify -Danalyzer.dependencybundling.enabled=false`

+This was idenfied in https://github.com/jeremylong/DependencyCheck/issues/3577

 ## Overview
 When two Maven dependencies both shade the same library, OWASP dependency check ends up only reporting one instance